warmCabin/mm2_flicker_ender/readme.md

 - You can set it to less than 64 for a good laugh

 ## Disable i-frame flicker
 An enhancement mainly for TASing.
-It turns off the 2-frame flicker that occurs during invincibility frames so you can better see what you're doing.
+It turns off the 2-frame flicker and crash stars that occur during invincibility frames for Mega Man and bosses so you can better see what you're doing.